thomaspaulson/vendor-plugin/README.md

-## SilverStripe Vendor Plugin
+## Laravel Package Plugin

 [![Build Status](https://api.travis-ci.com/silverstripe/vendor-plugin.svg?branch=1)](https://travis-ci.com/silverstripe/vendor-plugin)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/silverstripe/vendor-plugin/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/silverstripe/vendor-plugin/?branch=master)
 [![SilverStripe supported module](https://img.shields.io/badge/silverstripe-supported-0071C4.svg)](https://www.silverstripe.org/software/addons/silverstripe-commercially-supported-module-list/)

+This module will help you expose asset in 'package/vendor/module'.
+This is based on 'silverstripe vendor plugin' module.

-When installing SilverStripe modules in the vendor directory it may also be necessary to ensure certain module assets are exposed to the webroot, as the 'vendor' url prefix is blocked from web-access by default.
+When installing modules in the vendor directory it may also be necessary to ensure certain module assets are exposed to the webroot, as the 'vendor' url prefix is blocked from web-access by default.